Cereloop/sec-models/readme.md

 ## License

-This project is licensed under the [Specify License, e.g., Apache 2.0 or MIT License].
+This project is licensed under the  Apache 2.0 or MIT License.
 See the `LICENSE` file for more details.

 ## Contact